How to make the most of one week in Vietnam

 5. Go on a food tour early in each destination.

-I have long said that food tours are the best way to get to know a new place - especially street food tours.
-They're absolutely the most efficient way to get an overview of the best dishes that are specific to the area you're visiting, which is why visiting early in your trip is crucial - that way, you can return to the dishes and restaurants or food stalls you loved.
+I have long believed that food tours are the best way to get to know a new place - especially street food tours.
+They're the most efficient way to get an overview of the best dishes that are specific to the area you're visiting, which is why visiting early in your trip is crucial - that way, you can return to the dishes, restaurants and food stalls you loved.
 And if your tour is a good one, you'll get a more authentic experience than you would even if you DIY'd this whole tour business with plenty of individual research.
-Either way, it'll certainly be more authentic than if you simply followed the top 10 restaurant recommendations you found on TripAdvisor, which is what most people do.
+Either way, it'll certainly be more genuine than if you simply followed the top 10 restaurant recommendations you found on TripAdvisor, which is what most people do.

 We breezed and zipped through the chaos of Saigon on the backs of motorbikes thanks to XO Tours, a motorbike food tour company featuring all-female guides.
 It was one of the pricier food tours we've done, but given the ground we covered thanks to the motorbikes (most food tours are walking, so you can only visit so many neighborhoods) and the unique food we were able to try, it was worth it.